- Take a ride up on Tromsø's cable car for a restaurant with mountain views

 Today, you'll have breakfast in Tromsø before you head out for a unique experience in the Lyngen Alps!
 You can either take a bus to the Spåkenes Peninsula (it's a three-hour journey east), or a private driver can be arranged.

 In fact, the igloos come with glass ceilings so that you can look for glimpses of the aurora borealis while in bed.
-They're furnished with a double bed, a small equipped kitchen, a table with two chairs, and, of course, a bathroom with toilet and shower.
+They're furnished with a double bed, a small equipped kitchen, a table with two chairs, and, of course, a bathroom with a toilet and shower.
 You'll be taken to the grocery store nearby to buy dinner and breakfast supplies.
 All that's left of the evening is to sit back and enjoy the peaceful scenery!

 Day 4: Explore the Lyngenfjord Region